 Why must I be a teenager in love’

-Another learning experience was when I was at the movie theater with some friends and this older rough looking guy was sitting behind us and began flirting with me.
-When I went to the ladies room, he followed me out and was waiting for me to come out.
-He asked me for my phone number and like a fool, I gave it to him.
+Once when I was at the movie theater with some friends, an older, rough-looking guy was sitting behind us and began flirting with me.
+When I went to the ladies’ room, he followed me and was waiting for me to come out.
+He asked me for my phone number and like a fool I gave it to him.
 He phoned and asked me out.
-When he came to pick me up, he sat outside in his truck, honking his horn, instead of coming to the door as others I’d dated had done.
+When he came to pick me up, he sat outside in his truck honking his horn instead of coming to the door as others I’d dated had done.
 My father wasn’t too happy about it.
-I felt excited by him but got nervous when he pulled into the parking lot of a motel (who knows where?!?).
-When I wouldn’t get out and go in with him he jumped out of the truck and walked around for a while.
+I felt excited by him but got nervous when he pulled into the parking lot of a motel who knows where!
+When I wouldn’t get out and go in with him, he jumped out of the truck and walked around for a while in an agitated state.
 Then he brought me back home and parked down the street from my house.
+Again, he aggressively attempted to force me to do what he wanted.
+He wasn’t gentle or encouraging at all.
 When I resisted his advances and got nervous, he slapped me in the face.
 I got out of the truck and ran home.
-Instead of driving off, he followed me home and came into the house.
+Instead of driving off, he followed me home and came right into the house.
 Dad and Mom were in the living room and Dad told him to leave.
 They shouted back and forth a few minutes with him saying something weird about my father not respecting me and then turned to leave.
 I screamed at him to get out of my house.
-I remember tearfully apologizing to my parents for being so stupid and putting them in that situation.
+I tearfully apologized to my parents for being so stupid and putting them in that situation.
 It was a lesson that shook me up and I knew it could have been worse.
 It was never mentioned again.

-Tommy W was my boyfriend in the first-half of my Senior Year.
-There was a group of us who used to get together at the home of one of the girl’s from school who just happened to be dating my brother, R. Tommy was her cousin.
+Tommy was my boyfriend in the first-half of my senior year.
+There was a group of us who used to get together at the home of one of the girls from school who was also dating my older brother.
+Tommy was her cousin.
 He also had a DA haircut and wore a leather jacket.
-I remember making out with him in a park and a cop coming over to see what we were up to.
-I also remember getting into trouble with the principal of my high school because he picked me up outside of school.
+I made out with him in a park and a cop came over to see what we were up to; and I got into trouble with the principal of my high school because Tommy picked me up outside school.
 Tommy, like Steve, was too much for me to handle and I think I was afraid of where life would take me if I let myself get in too deep with him.
 He wanted to get married and I later found out that he did marry the year after I got out of high school and that his wife was pregnant.